Striving for Diversity in the workplace is a challenge for management consultancy firms. Is it worth the effort?

 - Monitor success in workforce diversity on an ongoing basis and modify and improve processes accordingly.

-Employers must of course be careful to ensure that a side effect of well-meaning hiring or talent policies is not discriminatory e.g. rejecting/overlooking white middle class males.
-Diversity should be an inclusive process.
+Employers must of course be careful to ensure that a side effect of well-meaning hiring or talent policies is not in itself discriminatory e.g. rejecting/overlooking white middle class males.
+Achieving Diversity should be an inclusive process.

 For an informal, confidential, no commitment discussion or advice please email Chris Sale, Managing Director on [email protected]prismrec.co.uk or call him on 01344 636 443 (direct line).
 More information can be found about Prism Executive Recruitment at www.prismrecruitment.co.uk and details of our unique Recruitment Healthcheck service.